 7. Howe and Howe Technologies

 Location: Waterboro, Maine

-How it's using rescue robots: Howe & Howe is responsible for two of the most popular firefighting robots in the field today: the Thermite RS1-T3 and RS2-T2.
-Both are powered by 25-horsepower diesel engines, controlled remotely, run on industrial-grade tank treads and can climb slopes up to 70 degrees.
-Capable of blasting out up to 2500 gallons of water and foam per minute, the workhorses are specifically designed to tackle major industrial fires like oil refinery blazes, HAZMAT fires, and BLEVEs (boiling liquid expanding vapor explosions), among many other types.
+Howe & Howe is responsible for two of the most popular firefighting robots in the field: the Thermite RS1 and RS3.
+Both are powered by 24-horsepower diesel engines, controlled remotely, run on industrial-grade tank treads and can climb slopes up to 70 degrees.
+Capable of blasting out up to 2500 gallons of water and foam per minute, the robots are specifically designed to tackle major industrial fires like oil refinery blazes, HAZMAT fires, and BLEVEs (boiling liquid expanding vapor explosions), among many other types.

-How it's using rescue robots: Like many of its rescue-robot brethren, the Snakebot, which was developed by researchers at CMU, holds promise for a variety of fields.
-It has so far aided archeological digs, helped inspect nuclear power plants and gotten Jimmy Fallon slightly hot and bothered with a late-night leg crawl.
-But head developer Howie Choset, something of a rockstar in the field of rescue robots, intends it mostly as life-saving tool.
+Like many of its rescue-robot brethren, the Snakebot — which was developed by researchers at CMU — holds promise for a variety of fields.
+It has so far aided archeological digs and helped inspect nuclear power plants.
+But head developer Howie Choset intends it mostly as a life-saving tool.

 Aerial Rescue Robots

 Drones are the Zelig of advanced flight tech, popping up in the middle of everything from cocktail serving to grocery delivery to geopolitical escalation.
 They’re also near the heart of most airborne search-and-rescue and disaster prevention efforts.

 Whether flying solo or tethering to other devices, drones and unmanned autonomous vehicles (UAVs) tend to share a few common characteristics: laser and/or radar scanners for navigation, video cameras to record and broadcast details back to remote crews and thermal imaging to help spot survivors.